chb/indivo_server/doc/sphinx/source/api-reference.rst

 .. http:post:: /records/{RECORD_ID}/notifications/

    Send a notification about a record to all accounts authorized to be notified.

-     Notifications should be short alerts, as compared to full inbox messages, and may only be formatted as plaintext.

-     request.POST must contain:

-     * *content*: The plaintext content of the notifications

-     request.POST may contain:

-     * *document_id*: The document to which this notification pertains.

-     * *app_url*: A callback url to the app for more information.

-     Will return :http:statuscode:`200` on success, :http:statuscode:`400` if *content* wasn't passed.

    :shortname: record_notify
    :accesscontrol: Any admin app, or a user app with access to the record.